Parent–Child Connection

 • burdens connected to earlier generations

-Children often sense these burdens, even when nothing is spoken openly.
+Children are often sensitive to emotional pain, tension, or burdens carried within the family, even when nothing is spoken openly.

 Sometimes they unconsciously adapt by: